-James Zeigler is a lecturer in the Accounting and MIS Department and an Ohio Certified Public Accountant (CPA).
+James Zeigler is an Associate Teaching Professor in the Accounting and MIS Department and an Ohio Certified Public Accountant (CPA).
 Prior career highlights include public accounting experience with Peat Marwick (KPMG) in Toledo, Ohio and Orlando, Florida, owner of an accounting services firm and Treasurer of a specialty contracting corporation.
 Business interests include real estate investments and the securities markets.

 Mr. Zeigler’s area of expertise resides primarily within the managerial accounting area.
 One project he has been working on with the college is the development and implementation of a comprehensive international business simulation called Capsim “Foundation” for the Accounting 2220 classroom.
 This eight-week simulation supplements managerial decision-making concepts explored in the first half of the semester.
 Student groups compete against one another, making all research and development, marketing, production, accounting, and finance decisions related to the management of their company in a growing technology sensor industry.
 Outcomes are dynamic because student decisions drive the process.
 Interesting results, and many teaching opportunities, occur as a result.

 Many managerial accounting students subsequently choose to participate in an international, no-cost simulation competition called the "Capsim Challenge".
 They have been quite successful.
-BGSU has recently earned the distinction of having the most Challenge finalists of any university in the United States!
-Due to the success of our students, I was honored to receive the 2016 BGSU CBA "Faculty Excellence award" in recognition of their accomplishments.
+BGSU has recently earned the distinction of having the most Challenge finalists of any university worldwide!
+Due to the success of our students, I was honored to receive a BGSU CBA "Faculty Excellence Award" in recognition of their accomplishments.
 I plan to continue promoting the competition and encouraging our students to showcase their knowledge on an international scale.

 A research goal is to confirm student understanding of the interdisciplinary nature of business and the need to apply and clearly communicate accounting information to multiple areas of management decision-making.
 Further, behavioral aspects relating to group dynamics is being explored.
 Learning-assessment examination results to date have generally been positive compared to international norms.
 Mr. Zeigler recently published an article, related to simulation use, in Advances in Accounting Education.